dakanji/RefindPlus/README-Dev.md

 Users may also want to replace upstream filesystem drivers with those packaged with RefindPlus as these are always either exactly the same as upstream versions or have had fixes applied.

-RefindPlus will function with the upstream configuration file, `refind.conf`, but users may wish to replace this with the RefindPlus configuration file, `config.conf`, to configure the additonal options provided by RefindPlus.
+RefindPlus will function with the upstream configuration file, `refind.conf`, but users may wish to replace this with the RefindPlus configuration file, `config.conf`, to configure the additional options provided by RefindPlus.
 A sample RefindPlus configuration file is available here: [config.conf-sample-Dev](https://github.com/dakanji/RefindPlus/blob/GOPFix/config.conf-sample-Dev).
 RefindPlus-Specific options can also be added to a refind.conf file and used that way if preferred.

-Note that if you run RefindPlus without activating the additonal options, as will be the case if using an unmodified upstream configuration file, a RefindPlus run will be equivalent to running the upstream version it is based on, currently v0.13.3.
-That is, the additonal options provided in RefindPlus must be actively enabled if they are required.
+Note that if you run RefindPlus without activating the additional options, as will be the case if using an unmodified upstream configuration file, a RefindPlus run will be equivalent to running the upstream version it is based on, currently v0.13.3.
+That is, the additional options provided in RefindPlus must be actively enabled if they are required.
 This equivalence is subject to a few divergent items in RefindPlus as outlined under the [Divergence](https://github.com/dakanji/RefindPlus#divergence) section below.
 NB: Upstream post-release code updates are typically ported to RefindPlus as they happen and as such, RefindPlus releases are actually at the state of the upstream release version plus any such updates.

 ## Additional Functionality
 RefindPlus-Specific funtionality can be configured by adding the tokens below to the upstream configuration file.
 Additional information is provided in the sample RefindPlus configuration file.